Gedlex/nonlinear-robust-MPC/README.md

 - The CCM class is a generalized version of the [code](https://gitlab.ethz.ch/ics/RAMPC-CCM.git) accompaning the paper
   > Sasfi, András and Zeilinger, Melanie N. and Köhler, Johannes, "[Robust adaptive MPC using control contraction metrics](http://dx.doi.org/10.1016/j.automatica.2023.111169)"
   > Automatica, p.
-111169, 2023
+111169, 2023.
-- The SLS class is a adapted version of the [code](https://gitlab.ethz.ch/ics/nonlinear-parametric-SLS.git) accompaning the paper
+- The SLS class is an adapted version of the [code](https://gitlab.ethz.ch/ics/nonlinear-parametric-SLS.git) accompaning the paper
   > Leeman, Antoine P. and Sieber, Jerome and Bennani, Samir and Zeilinger, Melanie N. “[Robust optimal control for nonlinear systems with parametric uncertainties via system level synthesis](https://arxiv.org/abs/2304.00752)”
   > In Proc.
 62th IEEE Conference on Decision and Control (CDC), pp. 4784-4791, 2023.